Where to park during a snow emergency in the Twin Cities

 Minneapolis offers e-mail and text alerts as well as phone notifications.
 You can also receive updates on Twitter and Facebook.
 The city has a free app for Apple iOS and Google Android that lists parking rules.

 St. Paul also offers e-mail and text alerts.
 Follow on Twitter and Facebook.
-The city has a free app for Apple iOS and Google Android that includes notifications, an interactive map and parking rules.
+The city has a website where you can find snow emergency updates, an interactive map and parking rules.
 You can call 651-266-PLOW (7569) for recorded information.

 Parking in Minneapolis